jagjitsingh700/AzureAppServiceLoggingPOC/README.md

 2. Resource group in Azure for deploying this POC.
 3. PowerShell Core / Windows Azure SDK Environment / Any other shell with Azure CLI installed in Windows / Linux.
 4. You can clone the solution locally, but it's not a requirement as deployment will happen from Github URI directly to Azure (Optional)
+(In case you are not able to deploy from Github URI directly, then clone and deploy from for example Visual Studio).

 # STEPS